jannikmi/extremitypathfinder/docs/1_usage.rst

     path, distance = environment.find_shortest_path(start, end)

-Other functions in ``plotting.py`` can be utilised to plot specific parts of
+Other functions in ``plotting.py`` can be utilised to plot specific parts of an environment (extremities, edges, ...)